 - interest rate changes: older bonds at lower interest rates may suddenly find a lack of interest from buyers when interest rates move up

 How to filter funds for these two criteria

-SEBI on Jun 07, 2021, amended the regulations for classification of debt funds to better allow investors to understand the risks when choosing one.
-These new classifications will be effective December 2021.
+SEBI on Jun 07, 2021, amended the regulations for the classification of debt funds to better allow investors to understand the risks when choosing one.
+These new classifications are effective since December 2021.